Sissy Spacek: 2010s: Memoir and return to film

 Spacek became the first actor to appear in a film nominated for the Academy Award for Best Picture in each of the four most recent decades.
 Each film was released near the beginning of its decade: Coal Miner's Daughter (1980), Missing (1982), JFK (1991), In the Bedroom (2001) and The Help (2011).
 Spacek appeared in the crime drama film Deadfall (2012).
 She also co-starred with Robert Redford in his next-to-last role before his retirement in David Lowery's biographical crime film The Old Man & the Gun (2018), which received largely positive reviews from critics.
 Spacek also had starring roles in a variety of television series in the late 2010s.
 She played matriarch Sally Rayburn in the Netflix series Bloodline, which aired from 2015 to 2017; Ruth Deaver in the Hulu series Castle Rock (2018), which intertwines characters and themes from King's fictional town of Castle Rock, Maine; and Ellen Bergman, the mother of Julia Roberts's character, in the Amazon Prime Video series Homecoming (2018).

 2020s work

 Spacek co-starred alongside Dustin Hoffman in Darren Le Gallo's directorial debut Sam & Kate (2022).
 That same year, she acted in the Amazon Prime Video series Night Sky, acting opposite J. K. Simmons.
 Despite positive reviews, the series was cancelled after its first season.
+In 2021 Spacek served as Susanna Clark's voice narrating Tamara Saviano's documentary of Guy Clark "Without getting Killed or Caught".

 Personal life

 Spacek married production designer and art director Jack Fisk in 1974, after they met on the set of Badlands.
-They have two daughters: Schuyler Fisk, who was born on July 8, 1982, and Madison Fisk, who was born on September 21, 1988.
-Schuyler has followed in her mother's footsteps as both an actress and a singer.
+They have two daughters, including Schuyler Fisk.
 Spacek and her family moved to a farm near Charlottesville, Virginia, in 1982.